Koha-Community/kohadocs/source/cron_jobs.rst

 .. _generate-patron-file-for-offline-circulation-label:

-Generate Patron File for Offline Circulation
+Generate patron file for offline circulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/create\_koc\_db.pl

-Does: Generates the borrowers.db file for use with the :ref:`Koha Offline Circulation <offline-circ-tool-for-windows-label>` tool
+Does: generates the borrowers.db file for use with the :ref:`Koha offline circulation <offline-circ-tool-for-windows-label>` tool

 Frequency suggestion: weekly